pierregillon/Aggregate.Persistence.Patterns/Patterns/Compromise/README.md

 ##Disadvantages
 * Internal states are mutable and can be modified from outside of the domain model, without evaluating business rules in object methods.
-* Our domain model is coupled to the database structure.
+* Our domain model is coupled to the database structure and corrupted.
 * Object Relational Mapping tools are corrupting the domain model with metadata or syntax requirement, that are needed to persist it.